Hina Bokhari

 Hina Bokhari (born 10 August 1975) is a British politician and educator.
 A member of the Liberal Democrats, Bokhari has served as a Member of the London Assembly since the 2021 election.

-In May 2024, she was elected to serve as Leader of the Liberal Democrats in the London Assembly, making her the first British Asian to lead a party group in the assembly.
+In May 2024, she was elected to serve as Leader of the two-member Liberal Democrat group in the London Assembly.

 Early life and education

 Born in Enfield, north London, she is the daughter of Nawazish "Naz" Bokhari and Rizwana Bokhari and is of Pakistani descent.
 Her Punjabi-born father Naz was the first British Muslim to run a secondary school in the UK; he was headteacher of Ernest Bevin College and was appointed OBE for services to education in the 2001 Birthday Honours.
 The Mayor of London Sadiq Khan was one of his students Hina's younger brother, Harris Bokhari, is a charity founder.

 Career

 Prior to becoming politically active, Bokhari worked as a teacher for 20 years in London schools.
 She has also founded two youth focused charities, including the Naz Legacy Foundation.